 Test content validity demonstrates how well the assessment tasks represent the curriculum and standards for each content area and grade level.
-Content validation is informed by the item development process, including how the test blueprints and test items align to the curriculum and standards.
-Viewed through the lens provided by the standards, evidence based on test content is extensively described in sections 3.2 and 3.3.
+Content validity is rooted in the item development process, including how the test blueprints and test items align to the curriculum and standards.
+All items are developed, edited, administered, reviewed, and scored to represent the expectations from the state curriculum frameworks.
+This process is described further in sections 3.2 and 3.3.

 The following are all components of validity evidence based on test content: item alignment with Massachusetts curriculum framework content standards; item bias, sensitivity, and content appropriateness review processes; adherence to the test blueprint; use of multiple item types; use of standardized administration procedures, with accommodated options for participation; and appropriate test administration training.
 As discussed earlier, all MCAS items are aligned by Massachusetts education stakeholders to specific Massachusetts curriculum framework content standards, and they undergo several rounds of review for content fidelity and appropriateness.

-A 2017 content alignment study on the next-generation MCAS tests, conducted by Boston College researchers under the leadership of Michael Russell, found a high degree of content alignment.
+A 2017 content alignment study on the next-generation MCAS tests, conducted by Boston College researchers under the leadership of Michael Russell (See Appendix S), found a high degree of content alignment.
 For mathematics, over 90% of the domains assessed across the grade level tests showed high levels of alignment.
 For ELA, alignment was also found to be strong across grade levels and domains.
 When both the items and essay scoring criteria were considered, over 95% of the alignment considerations were deemed adequate.
 Only two domains, Grade 7 and Grade 8 Reading Informational Text, were identified as candidates for improved alignment.
 In addition, analyses of the level of agreement among panel members' ratings showed high levels of agreement for the vast majority of ratings following the consensus process.
 While the study found a few select opportunities to improve alignment, the results from the analyses provide evidence of strong alignment across the vast majority of the tests examined.